jszeman/chsm/doc/ch4_extended_python_codegen/extended_python_codegen.md

 {% endif %}
 ```

 This ensures the code generator only attempts to process the `""` key if it exists in the `guards` dictionary.
 Now pressing the `Code gen` button will successfully generate code, but the `SPACE` event handler will be empty for state `B`.
+Not good.

-What we’ll do is iterate through all the guards in a signal and handle the `""` case separately.
+What we’ll need to do is iterate through all the guards in a signal and handle the `""` case separately.
 These are the components of the solution:

 ### Iterate through the guards